Many or all companies we feature compensate us. Compensation and editorial

 How do you repay a home equity investment from Hometap?

-Repaying a home equity investment from Hometap is different from repaying a traditional loan.
-Unlike a loan, you’ll have no monthly payments or interest.
+Repaying a home equity investment from Hometap differs from repaying a traditional loan.
+Unlike a loan, you’ll have no monthly payments.
 Factors such as home value, its change in value over the term, and the length of your investment determine what you owe.

 Here are key points about repayment to know: